 - Code 5544 Transferred in under the NCLB Title I "School in Improvement Status" transfer option: This code is used when a student transfers in to a school under the public school choice option for students in Title I schools in improvement status. - Code 5555 Student enrolled for the purpose of recording a test score (walk-in): This code is only used when a student enrolls for the sole purpose of taking an assessment and recording a test score.
-This "Reason for Beginning Enrollment Code" requires an Enrollment Exit Date and a Reason for Ending Enrollment Code. - Code 5654 Enrollment in a AHSEP or HSEP program: This code is used when a student enrolls in an approved Alternative High School Equivalency Preparation (AHSEP) program or a High School Equivalency Preparation (HSEP) program as defined in Commissioner's Regulations, Part 100.7(h), whether or not that program is provided in the school the student was attending before he or she transferred.
-Documentation must include a written statement, indicating the date of enrollment and the name and location of the program service provider.
-This code is only used by students who previously had a Reason for Beginning Enrollment code 0011, 5544, 7000, or 7011. - Code 5905 Committee on Special Education (CSE) responsibility only: This code is used only by school districts to report students who have been classified as students with disabilities or have been referred to the CSE for determination of eligibility for special education services.
+This Reason for Beginning Enrollment Code requires an Enrollment Exit Date and a Reason for Ending Enrollment Code.
+This code must not be used for home-schooled students. - Code 5654 Enrollment in a AHSEP or HSEP program: This code is used when a student enrolls in an approved Alternative High School Equivalency Preparation (AHSEP) program or a High School Equivalency Preparation (HSEP) program as defined in Commissioner's Regulations, Part 100.7(h), whether or not that program is provided in the school the student was attending before he or she transferred.
+Documentation must include a written statement, indicating the date of enrollment and the name and location of the program service provider. - Code 5905 -CSE or CPSE responsibility only: This code is used only by school districts to report students who have been classified as students with disabilities or have been referred to the Committee on Special Education (CSE) for determination of eligibility for special education services.
 This includes students placed by parental choice in a nonpublic school, a charter school, or a public school district other than the district of residence, or enrolled by court order in an out-of-state facility.
 This code is also used for home-schooled students to report special education records.
-This code is used by the LEA with CSE responsibility only when the LEA does not provide general instruction and does not have accountability responsibility under the State accountability system. - Code 7000 Transferred in under the NCLB "Persistently Dangerous School" transfer option: This code is used when a student transfers in to a school under the public school choice option from a school designated as persistently dangerous. - Code 7011 Transferred in under the NCLB "Victim of Serious Violent Incident" transfer option: This code is used when a student transfers in to a school under the public school choice option from a school in which the student was a victim of a serious violent incident. - Code 8294 School-age children on the roster for census purposes only (optional in 2008-09): This code is used for children of compulsory attendance age who are on the public school district's roster for census purposes only.
+This code is used by the LEA with CSE responsibility only when the LEA does not provide general instruction and does not have accountability responsibility under the State accountability system.
+The only time this code is used for preschool children with disabilities is when parents place their child in a Pre-K or UPK program which is not operated by their district of residence. - Code 7000 Transferred in under the NCLB "Persistently Dangerous School" transfer option: This code is used when a student transfers in to a school under the public school choice option from a school designated as persistently dangerous. - Code 7011 Transferred in under the NCLB "Victim of Serious Violent Incident" transfer option: This code is used when a student transfers in to a school under the public school choice option from a school in which the student was a victim of a serious violent incident. - Code 8294 School-age children on the roster for census purposes only (optional in 2009-10): This code is used for children of compulsory attendance age who reside in the district and are on the public school district's roster for census purposes only.